gamemanual0/gm0/source/docs/appendix/glossary.rst

     Gear Reduction
         Also known as a gear ratio.
         In any rotational power transmission system
-        (typically involving motors and servos in FTC), a gear ratio defines both the number of rotations of the system’s input and the number of rotations of the output.
+        (typically involving motors and :term:`servos <Servo>` in FTC), a gear ratio defines both the number of rotations of the system’s input and the number of rotations of the output.
-        For instance, a NeveRest 20 gearmotor consists of an unmodified NeveRest motor and a planetary gearbox that has a gear ratio of 20:1 (or, when spoken, “20 to 1”).
+        For instance, a NeveRest 20 gearmotor consists of an unmodified :term:`NeveRest motor` and a planetary gearbox that has a gear ratio of 20:1 (or, when spoken, “20 to 1”).
         This means that in order for the output shaft of the gearbox to rotate 1 time, the input shaft of the motor must rotate 20 times.
         Gear ratios are one of the most important design considerations about a